Welcome to the Cognitive Neuroscience Laboratory (CNL) at the German Primate Center (DPZ).

 Head of the Cognitive Neuroscience Laboratory is Prof. Dr. Stefan Treue.
 He also is the Director of the DPZ and University Professor for Cognitive Neurosciences and Biopsychology at the Faculty of Biology and Psychology, Georg-Elias-Müller-Institute for Psychology at the University of Göttingen.

-The CNL also hosts two research groups with distinct scientific interests:
+The CNL also hosts two research groups and three additional groups are closely associated with the CNL:

-- The Sensorimotor Group (SMG), headed by Prof. Dr. Alexander Gail is closely affiliated with the Bernstein Center for Computational Neuroscience.
-Research in the SMG is aimed at understanding the neural basis of sensorimotor transformations, i.e. the cortical mechanisms underlying the planning of voluntary movements.
-More info about SMG
+- The Sensorimotor Group (SMG), headed by Prof. Dr. Alexander Gail aims to understand the neural basis of sensorimotor transformations, i.e. the cortical mechanisms underlying the planning of voluntary movements.
+More info

-- The Decision and Awareness Group (DAG), headed by Dr. Igor Kagan is closely affiliated with the Department of Cognitive Neurology (Prof. Melanie WIlke) at the Medical School.
-Research in the DAG is focused on neural mechanisms of active perception, decision making and goal-directed actions.
-More info about DAG
+- The Decision and Awareness Group (DAG), headed by Dr. Igor Kagan is focused on the neural mechanisms of active perception, decision making and goal-directed actions.
+More info

 Short movie about the research focuses and methods of the CNL